steffenhansendev/dawa-autocomplete-react/README.md

 - high convenience for consumers,
 - high configurability for consumers,
 - high maintainability and flexibility in the source,
-- low coupling and high cohesion in the source,
+- low coupling and high cohesion in the source.

 We will acknowledge being an alternative to [dawa-autocomplete2](https://github.com/SDFIdk/dawa-autocomplete2).